Most Accurate Name Statistics Tool

 Data Sources

-• Social Security Administration (SSA) annual name popularity lists
+• Social Security Administration (SSA) annual name popularity public lists

 • Publicly available voter, telephone, and property records